pboyer/taskapp/README.md

 `taskapp` is a simple task list app.
 Users can create, modify, list, and delete tasks.
 Daily task list summaries are e-mailed to users.
 Users can also create notes and collaborate with other users on them.

 I used [apex](http://apex.run) for AWS lambda packaging/deployment.
+The Lambdas are all implemented in Go.
 I used [Terraform](https://www.terraform.io/) for configuration and deployment of DynamoDB, API Gateway, and Cloudwatch alarms.

 ## Project layout